 Now more than ever, open-source is king, so it’s much easier to find what you need for free.
 You have the ability to use and test as many tools as you want with few or no consequences.
 For example, a good way to make a homepage design more interesting is to use a “jquery slider.”
 Simply Googling those words will lead you to a wide selection.
 Here, let me show you – http://lmgtfy.com/?q=jquery+slider.
 Using one is a great way to display multiple snippets of content within the same real estate.

 As open source becomes more popular, it becomes easier to enhance a website with otherwise very difficult elements.
 A little goes a long way, and by using “toys,” you keep your users engaged and bring more purpose to your site.

 A great resource for ideas is TutPlus – a wide network of tutorials and resources.
 Graphics, coding, video – just about anything design related – you can find valuable information from real professionals there.
 There is a paid premium membership; however, they have a great selection of free content.

 Don’t Be Afraid To Try New Things

 With the evolution of HTML5 and CSS3 on the horizon, designers and developers are given more wiggle room.
 We are no longer as dependent on the 1px backgrounds to do all our dirty work.
 New web standards have raised the bar even higher, leaving the web open to more manipulation.

 Coding isn’t the only thing that’s changing, though.
-Design trends are also evolving.
+Web design and development principles and trends are also evolving.
 Who needs animated GIFs and marquees anymore?
 The web is encouraging designers to get out of that empty, old, used-up box and focus on making it a more beautiful place.
 There’s never a more perfect time to try something new than now.
-Trying different positions, toys, etc. helps spice up every site … and bedroom.
+Trying different positions, toys etc. helps spice up every site … and bedroom.